Of the thousands of places to visit for music lovers in the USA, we have narrowed it down to these 8 iconic areas.

 - Miami, Florida is where I grew up in the late disco era.
 Harry Casey (KC of KC and the Sunshine Band) and Gloria Estefan were local heroes.
 Later, Flo Rida and Rick Ross came from my hometown.
 Ricky Martin, Pitbull, Enrique Iglesias, and so many more acts call Miami home.
 Visit Eden Roc and Fontainebleau hotels for a classic look at the Rat Pack (Frank Sinatra, Dean Martin, Sammy Davis, Jr.) era.

 - Shelby, North Carolina is home to the Earl Scruggs Center.
-Visitors from around the world to learn about the banjo master and bluegrass pioneer.
+Visitors from around the world visit to learn about the banjo master and bluegrass pioneer.

 - Lafayette, Louisiana is a fantastic live music scene, featuring zydeco and Cajun music every night.
 Head to nearby Breaux Bridge for Saturday morning zydeco breakfast at Buck & Johnny’s.
 True blues fans will want to head about an hour north of Lafayette to Birthplace of Buddy Guy in Lettsworth.